KxSystems/kx-vscode/README.md

 **Step 4**: Set the *hostname*.
 This is the remote address of your kdb Insights Enterprise deployment: e.g `https://mykdbinsights.cloudapp.azure.com`

-**Step 5**: The insights connection is listed under *KX:Connections*, with its own icon.
+**Step 5**: The kdb Insights Enterprise connection is listed under *KX:Connections*, with its own icon.
 Right-click the connection and *Connect to Insights*

 ![connecttoinsights](img/kdbinsightsconnection.jpg)